RomaniaOfficial Name: Romania

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad

-CRIME: While most crimes in Romania are nonviolent, crimes do occur in which people do get hurt and even severely injured, especially at nightclubs and bars.
-Reports of sexual assault are uncommon; however, to be safe, be vigilant, especially at night and in situations involving alcohol.
+CRIME: While most crimes in Romania are nonviolent, violent crime does occur, especially at nightclubs and bars.
+While reports of sexual assault are uncommon, you should be vigilant, especially at night and in situations involving alcohol.
 Although racial prejudice exists in Romania, especially toward those who appear to be Roma, hate crimes are rare.

 Crimes against tourists, such as robbery, pick pocketing, and confidence schemes remain problematic.
-Organized groups of thieves and pickpockets, sometimes including minors, operate in train stations and on trains, subways, and buses in major cities.
+Organized groups of thieves and pickpockets, sometimes including minors, operate in train stations, trains, subways, and buses in major cities.
 A number of thefts and assaults have occurred on overnight trains, including thefts from passengers in closed compartments.
-The U.S. Embassy recommends using the highest class available for train travel, and traveling with at least one other person.
-Avoid leaving your personal belongings unattended; stow them securely out of sight if leaving them in a parked car.
+The U.S. Embassy recommends traveling in the highest class available and with at least one other person.
+Avoid leaving your personal belongings unattended; stow them securely out of sight.

-You should be alert to money exchange schemes targeting travelers.
-Some of these ploys have become sophisticated, involving individuals posing as plainclothes policemen who approach you, flashing a badge, and asking for your passport and wallet.
-If presented with a situation like this, you should insist on the presence of a uniformed police officer and request that any problem be resolved at a police station.
+Stay alert to sophisticated money exchange schemes targeting travelers.
+Some involve individuals posing as plainclothes policemen who approach you, flashing a badge, and asking for your passport and wallet.
+If presented with a situation like this, you should insist on the presence of uniformed police officers and request that any problem be resolved at a police station.

-You should be cautious about entering into contracts with Romanian groups and/or organizations.
-There have been a number of incidents in which such contracts have not been honored.
-As a result, the U.S. Embassy recommends that all contracts entered into by foreigners are reviewed by a Romanian attorney.
+You should be cautious about entering into contracts with Romanian groups and/or organizations without Romanian legal assistance.
+The U.S. Embassy recommends that all contracts entered into by foreigners are reviewed by a Romanian attorney.
 The Romanian legal system is difficult for foreigners to navigate, making the assistance of a local attorney nearly essential.

-You should be very careful about developing relationships with individuals known only through contact over the Internet.
-Scam artists commonly target U.S. citizens by contacting them through chat rooms or personal advertisements.
+Scam artists commonly target U.S. citizens using internet chat rooms or personal advertisements.
 They generally identify themselves as young Romanian women and develop a "relationship" with their victims over time.
-Requests for money may not begin for six months or longer until a fictional child becomes ill, a job is lost, or a business needs start-up cash..
-While numerous variations of this scam exist, money extortion remains the ultimate goal.
+Requests for money may not begin for six months or longer until a fictional child becomes ill, a job is lost, or a business needs start-up cash.
+While numerous variations of this scam exist, the ultimate goal is to extort money.
 If you believe you may have fallen victim to this kind of scam, contact American Citizens Services at the U.S. Embassy.
 Romanian authorities may be reluctant to prosecute these crimes unless you can show that coercion was used or a significant amount of your money was stolen.